Nihil-istic/crycript/README.md

 You should now have a crycript-main directory

-You can now delete the zip file
+You can delete the zip file

+## 3 Create a directory for crycript

+    mkdir -pv ~/.local/opt/python-scripts

+## 4 Move crycript-main to its new directory

+    mv -v ~/Downloads/crycript-main ~/.local/opt

-## 3 Give executable permissions to the installer
+## 5 Give executable permissions to CrycriptCLI.py

-    chmod 700 ~/Downloads/crycript-main/installer.sh
+    chmod 700 ~/.local/opt/crycript-main/src/CrycriptCLI.py

-## 4 Execute the installer

-    cd ~/Downloads/crycript-main && ./installer.sh
+## 6 Create a symbolic link

+    ln -s ~/.local/opt/crycript-main/src/CrycriptCLI.py ~/.local/opt/python-scripts/crycript

+## 7 Add python-scripts to $PATH

+    echo >> ~/.bashrc

+    echo '# Python Scripts' >> ~/.bashrc

+    echo 'export PATH=$PATH":$HOME/.local/opt/python-scripts/"' >> ~/.bashrc

-## 5 Install pip requirements
+## 8 Install requirements.txt

-Make sure you have a working pip installation for python 3.9
+Make sure you have a working pip installation for python3

     pip install -r ~/.local/opt/crycript-main/requirements.txt

-## 6 How to use it?

-Open a new terminal and type:
+Or

+    pip3 install -r ~/.local/opt/crycript-main/requirements.txt

+Or

+    pip3.9 install -r ~/.local/opt/crycript-main/requirements.txt

+## 9 Test your installation

-    crycript --help
+    crycript -v

-To see usage information
+If the ouput is the crycript version (a date with the format YYYY.MM.DD), you are ready to go!

-# How to uninstall on linux?
+# How to uninstall?

-## 1 Give executable permissions to the uninstaller
+## 1 Uninstall pip requirements

-    chmod 700 ~/.local/opt/crycript-main/uninstaller.sh
+    pip uninstall -r ~/.local/opt/crycript-main/requirements.txt

+Or

+    pip3 uninstall -r ~/.local/opt/crycript-main/requirements.txt

+Or

+    pip3.9 uninstall -r ~/.local/opt/crycript-main/requirements.txt

-## 2 Execute the uninstaller
+## 2 Remove the crycript directory and its contents

-    cd  ~/.local/opt/crycript-main/ && ./uninstaller.sh
+    rm -vr ~/.local/opt/crycript-main

-## 3 Modify your ~/.bashrc file
+## 3 Remove the symbolic link

-If not needed, you can now delete these two lines:
+    rm -v ~/.local/opt/python-scripts/crycript

+## 4 If no longer needed, remove the empty python-scripts directory

+    rmdir -v ~/.local/opt/python-scripts

+## 5 If no longer needed, remove the empty opt directory

+    rmdir -v ~/.local/opt

+## 6 If no longer needed, remove the empty .local directory (this is usually not the case)

+    rmdir -v ~/.local

+## 7 If no longer needed, remove python-scripts from $PATH

+Manually remove this two lines:

     # Python scripts
     export PATH=$PATH":$HOME/.local/opt/python-scripts/"

+Or use sed:

+        sed -i '/# Python Scripts/{N;d;}' ~/.bashrc

 # How to update?

-## 1 Make a backup of encrypted files
+## 1 Decrypt your files

-    cp file file.bak

-## 2 Decrypt them

     crycript -d file

-## 3 Uninstall crycript (using the uninstaller) or remove old files
+## 3 Uninstall crycript (following the guide above) or remove old files

-    rm ~/.local/opt/crycript-main/*
+    rm -rv ~/.local/opt/crycript-main/*

 ## 4 Follow the installation guide